sbwoodside/dundasvalleyorchestra.ca/concerts/index.md

 Pay what you like.
 The venue is wheelchair accessible.
 Please remember that St. Paul’s is a fragrance-free facility.
 {: .notice--info}

-***

-## UPCOMING CONCERTS

-### From The New World – Sunday, May 25, 2025

-3pm at [St. Paul's United Church](http://www.stpaulsdundas.com), 29 Park St. W., Dundas (corner of Cross and Park Streets)

-Dvořák’s popular Symphony no. 9, “From the New World”, is the inspiration for this concert focusing on music from the Americas.
-Copland’s *Fanfare for the Common Man* will showcase the DVO Brass and Percussion sections.
-The DVO will also present *Kauyumari* by Mexican composer Gabriela Ortiz, as well as the winning composition from our 2025 Student Composer Competition.
-Talented young pianist, Victoria Zeng, our 2023 DVO-HAALSA Young Musician award winner, will perform the first movement of *Rachmaninoff’s Piano Concerto No. 2*.

-### Peace – Sunday, June 22

-**7pm** at the [Canadian Warplane Heritage Museum](https://www.warplane.com), 9280 Airport Rd., Mount Hope

-The DVO and Chorus Hamilton will join forces again to present a peace themed concert at the Warplane Heritage Museum.
-The concert will feature Ralph Vaughan Williams’ *Dona Nobis Pacem (Grant Us Peace)*, written and first performed in 1936 as Europe reflected on the horrors of the First World War and feared the possibility of a second.
-The performance will take place in the main hangar of the museum, surrounded by historical airplanes and educational exhibits.
-This special event is sup- ported by the incite Foundation.

-***

-## PAST CONCERTS

-## Concerts of the 2024-2025 Season

 ### The Dundas Valley Orchestra presents: the Nancy Cassals Christmas Chamber Music Concert – Sunday, November 24, 2024